Mark James Miller: Looking back to see a better future September 27, 2018 Santa Maria Times, Lompoc Recorder, Santa Ynez Valley News

 When Pioneer Valley High School student Leslie Torres realized the lamb she had raised for the Future Farmers of America program would be auctioned off and slaughtered, she knew she couldn't let that happen.
 Torres had helped raise and take care of Lily the lamb, growing closer and fostering a relationship with her.

-So when Torres needed help rescuing Lily, Greener Pastures Sanctuary stepped in to help.
-There, Lily would have a permanent place to stay, and Torres could visit whenever she wanted.
+So when Torres needed help rescuing Lily, friends of Greener Pastures stepped in to help.
+Lily would have a permanent place to stay, and Torres could visit whenever she wanted.

 Because of animals like Lily, Diane Dieterich founded Greener Pastures Sanctuary to rescue abused, neglected, and unwanted farm animals.
 From abandoned goats to hens that were scheduled to be killed, the nonprofit organization offers a place of safety for farm animals and a place of education and therapy for children.